 Policies and programs regarding economic innovation frequently focus more on spurring new ideas than on expanding their diffusion and adoption.
 Customary strategies include support for basic scientific research, intellectual property rights, access to capital, and commercial development.
 Continuous improvement in these areas remains important.
 However, other local and regional strategies can build on this foundation to leverage new innovations for global competitiveness.
 For a wave of innovation to drive economic growth, advances need to spread across multiple sectors, attract additional business investment, and translate into higher productivity.
-Resources for economic development should be tailored to support the efforts of viable young companies attempting to scale up and the adoption of innovations among incumbent businesses.
+Resources and policies for economic development should be tailored to support the efforts of viable young companies attempting to scale up and the adoption of innovations among incumbent businesses.
 Local and state officials should consider overall economic gains and regional goals in assessing the appropriateness of plans, policies, and programs regarding innovation.
+Some state policy reforms may be necessary to promote competitiveness, such as changes in regulations regarding non-disclosure or non-compete agreements.
 The variety of these supports and their effectiveness is significant.
 CMAP and partners should continue to serve as a resource for information and analysis on regional economic performance, existing resources that support our innovative capacity, and best practices to support industry innovators.

-Identify and communicate stronger metrics for tracking innovative performance
+Identify and communicate stronger metrics for tracking innovation

 Sound measurement of innovation is crucial for evaluating the efficiency of public policies and programs, and assessing their contribution to achieving regional goals.
 Yet the data currently available cannot adequately account for the full role innovation and entrepreneurship play in today's economy.
 Numerous metrics have been developed to help regions position their innovative capacity relative to peers.
 These indicators typically focus on inputs to idea generation, such as R&D expenditures, venture capital, and STEM jobs.
 Due to data access and quality problems, measurements of outcomes -- the economic value of new-to-market or new-to-firm innovations -- remain underrepresented.
-The use of indicators overly focused on inputs can lead local and regional stakeholders to overlook the importance of rapid technology adoption and other, more subtle forms of innovation.
+The use of indicators overly focused on inputs can lead local and regional stakeholders to overlook the importance of rapid technology adoption and other more subtle forms of innovation.
 In support of performance-based approaches, CMAP and partners should develop additional information regarding public investments, regional industry trends, and economic outcomes.